 The extreme side of bullying is identified in other pages throughout this website, but as bullying is a behaviour and not a person, anyone can be a bully – even ‘nice’ people.

-The whole concept behind the ‘accidental bully’ is that they don’t realise what they are doing.
-Being an accidental bully is easier than it seems.
-They might not mean to bully someone, or think that their behaviour isn’t bad.
-But to the other person, it is and any behaviour that makes someone feel hurt, sad, alone, worried or anxious is bullying.
+The whole concept behind the ‘accidental (or unintentional) bully’ is that possibly they don’t realise what they are doing.
+They might not mean to bully someone, or they may think there isn’t anything wrong with their behaviour.
+But to the other person, any behaviour that makes someone feel hurt, sad, alone, worried or anxious is bullying.

 Think about the term ‘accidental bullying’ and take a look at the below.
 Have you ever done any of these on a regular basis?

-These are just a few situations when another person is hurt through ‘accidental bullying’.
+These are just a few situations when another person is hurt through ‘accidental (or unintentional) bullying’.

 Take a look at our video below which highlights an ‘accidental bullying’ incident.